monitorjbl/excel-streaming-reader/README.md

 This README is for the newly minted 1.0.0 version.
 You may be looking for the old version's documentation or code, which you can still find in [the 0.2.x branch](https://github.com/monitorjbl/excel-streaming-reader/tree/0.2.x).
-The 0.2.x branch will have important bugfixes backported to it going forward, but new features will not be (aparet from any exceptional circumstances).
+The 0.2.x branch will have important bugfixes backported to it going forward, but new features will not be (apart from any exceptional circumstances).

 The 1.x versions include a new API that allows users to interact with POI `Workbooks` and `Sheets` in a streaming fashion.
 The new API is mostly backwards compatible with the 0.2 version, with a slight difference: